kubernetes-sigs/aws-ebs-csi-driver/docs/README.md

 ## Prerequisites
 ### Kubernetes
-* Kubernetes 1.12+ is required.
+1. Kubernetes 1.12+ is required.
 Although this driver should work with any other container orchestration system that implements the CSI specification, so far it has only been tested in Kubernetes.

-* Enable the flag `--allow-privileged=true` in the manifest entries of kubelet and kube-apiserver.
+2. Enable the flag `--allow-privileged=true` in the manifest entries of kubelet and kube-apiserver.

-* Add `--feature-gates=CSINodeInfo=true,CSIDriverRegistry=true` in the manifest entries of kubelet and kube-apiserver.
+3. Add `--feature-gates=CSINodeInfo=true,CSIDriverRegistry=true` in the manifest entries of kubelet and kube-apiserver.
 This is required to enable topology support of EBS volumes in Kubernetes.

-* Install the `CSINodeInfo` CRD on the cluster using the instructions provided here: [Enabling CSINodeInfo](https://kubernetes-csi.github.io/docs/Setup.html#enabling-csinodeinfo).
+4. Install the `CSINodeInfo` CRD on the cluster using the instructions provided here: [Enabling CSINodeInfo](https://kubernetes-csi.github.io/docs/Setup.html#enabling-csinodeinfo).

-* Ensure that the feature gate is enabled as `--feature-gates=CSINodeInfo=true` when using *external-provisioner*
+5. Ensure that the feature gate is enabled as `--feature-gates=Topology=true` when using *external-provisioner*

-* Please refer to [kubernetes CSI docs](https://kubernetes-csi.github.io/docs/Home.html) for general CSI driver setup instructions on kubernetes.
+6. Please refer to [kubernetes CSI docs](https://kubernetes-csi.github.io/docs/Home.html) for general CSI driver setup instructions on kubernetes.

 ## Setup
 ### Kubernetes
-* Use the manifest files under the directory [deploy/kubernetes](../deploy/kubernetes), needed to deploy the CSI driver and sidecar containers.
+1. Use the manifest files under the directory [deploy/kubernetes](../deploy/kubernetes), needed to deploy the CSI driver and sidecar containers.
 If you are using Kubernetes v1.12, use the manifest files under [deploy/kubernetes/v1.12](../deploy/kubernetes/v1.12); for kubernetes v1.10 and v1.11, use the files under [deploy/kubernetes/v1.[10,11]](../deploy/kubernetes/v1.[10,11]).

-* Add AWS credentials of the IAM user to the [deploy/kubernetes/v1.12/secrets.yaml](../deploy/kubernetes/v1.12/secrets.yaml) file.
+2. Add AWS credentials of the IAM user to the [deploy/kubernetes/v1.12/secrets.yaml](../deploy/kubernetes/v1.12/secrets.yaml) file.

 ```
 apiVersion: v1